mikemorency/ansible_readme_generator/README.md

 #### Special Documentation Files

-If your project layout defines a `docs` attribute and that directory exists, ansidocs will look in that directory for certain files and <br>
-include them in the README generation.
+If your project layout defines a `docs` attribute and that directory exists, ansidocs will look in that directory for certain files and include them in the README generation. <br>
 Some supported documents include:

 <b>usage.md</b> - This file will be injected at the top of the `Usage` section in your README.md.
-The file should be pure markdown, there <br>
+The file should be pure markdown, there will be no templating or substitution done on this file.

-will be no templating or substitution done on this file.
+<b>description.md</b> - This file will be injected at the top of the `Description` section in your README.md.
+The file should be pure markdown, there will be no templating or substitution done on this file.

 <b>defaults.yml</b> - This file should contain descriptions for defaults defined in your project, if any.
-This file is YAML and should <br>
-match the keys in your `defaults/main.yml` or corresponding defaults file.
-Values should be strings that are used as descriptions when <br>
-compiling the defaults markdown table
+This file is YAML and should match the keys in your `defaults/main.yml` or corresponding defaults file.
+Values should be strings that are used as descriptions when compiling the defaults markdown table